lieszkol/november-gallery/README.md

 - Four components included:
 	 - Embedded Gallery if you wish to show a gallery of images in your page
-	 - Popup Lightbox for galleries that can be opened from a link or button on your page, with several available s
+	 - Popup Lightbox for galleries that can be opened from a link or button on your page, with several available styles (wide, compact)
-	 - Video Gallery for...videos, again, with several "styles" available
+	 - Video Gallery for...videos, again, with several "styles" available (thumbs / titles + subtitles / titles only)
-	 - Image List Only if you want to handle the display of the images yourself
+	 - Image List Only if you want to handle the display of the images yourself and only need a list of image objects that you uploaded to a specific folder using the OctoberCMS Media Manager
- - Various options for the Embedded Gallery that can be configured in the back-end without writing a line of code:
+ - Various options for the Embedded Gallery that can be configured in the back-end or overridden in the component inspector without writing a line of code:
 	 - tiles (arranged in columns, justified, or laid out in a grid)
 	 - carousel
 	 - slider